• Skip to primary navigation

 two bowls of chicken poblano soup with tomatoes and cheese in the background

-Rosemary Pork Tenderloin – horseradish cream sauce dip, Yukon Gold Mashed Potatoes or Instant Pot Mashed Potatoes, Pickled Beets, Roasted Carrots, Rolls and Butter
+Rosemary Pork Tenderloin – horseradish cream sauce dip, Yukon Gold Mashed Potatoes or Instant Pot Mashed Potatoes, Pickled Beets, Roasted Carrots, Store Bought Rolls or Homemade Dinner Rolls and Butter

 Corn Chowder – Hot ham and cheese sliders, green side salad, kettle chips